johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Strategic prayer ###

-*Strategic prayer* is not an afterthought, or a response to crisis.
+Prayer that is *strategic* is not an afterthought, or a response to crisis.
 It is a forward-thinking, planned priority.
-As communities and as individuals, before reaching out towards others, we need to first spend time in prayer, so that God may begin to deal with our faults and empower us with his Spirit.
+Before reaching out towards others, we need to spend time in prayer, so that God may begin to deal with our faults and empower us with his Spirit.

 ### A plentiful harvest ###